We' re still here to support you. In response to the Corona Virus - we have gone digital

 We work across a whole range of educational settings from primary to higher education establishments, and home learners.
 We offer interactive virtual sessions linked to the curriculum and workshops for STEM and Careers events, plus a series of online lessons and resource packs that can be delivered in school or virtually.

 For primary schools our virtual lessons are:

-- A sewerage session focusing on the water recycling process, micro - organisms, and pollutions.
-Both full of fun investigations linked to the curricuclum (Science, Geography and Sustainability)
+Both full of fun investigations linked to the curriculum (Science, Geography and Sustainability)